MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/expense-report-install.md

 ![Opening screen of the Expense Report PowerApp](./media/expense-report-install/expense-report-powerapp.png)

 > [!TIP]
-> Watch [this](https://youtu.be/h6E9cdrOvMU) video to see how to use the Expense Report PowerApps Sample.
+> Watch [this](https://youtu.be/h6E9cdrOvMU) video to see how to use the Expense Report sample.

 ## Prerequisites

 - [Sign up](../signup-for-powerapps.md) for PowerApps.

-## Create the Expenses SharePoint list
+## Create the Expenses list in SharePoint

 This list stores the expense reports.

-1. Open a web browser and navigate to https://admin.microsoft.com.
+1. Open a web browser, and navigate to https://admin.microsoft.com.
 2. Log in with an account that has permission to create lists.
 3. Navigate to the site collection where you want the Expenses list to reside.
-4. Click the **gear icon** in the top right portion of the web page.
+4. Click the gear icon in the top right portion of the web page.
 5. Click **Add an app**.
 6. In the **Find an app** textbox, enter **Custom**.
 7. Click the **search icon**.